replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 # Using Vendor API Tokens

 Using the [replicated CLI](replicated-cli-installing) and [Vendor REST API](vendor-api-using) requires a token for authorization.
-Replicated supports two types of tokens: Service Accounts, User Tokens.
+Replicated supports two types of tokens: Service Accounts and User Tokens.
 Existing team tokens continue to work but are deprecated and new team tokens cannot be created.

 Some operations can only be performed by a user logged into the vendor portal.
 The following administrative resources can only be executed by a logged-in user and cannot be managed with token-based authentication: